-The Tech-MSGS screen reports messages, which form a history which can be used by Calrec
+The Tech-MSGS screen reports messages, which form a history which can be used by Calrec engineers to diagnose any problems

 The Tech-Info screen (shown below) displays system information and allows the

 Default Memory to be saved.

 The Tech-Racks screen gives details of the systems rack configuration.